Nick Willing: House of Stories

-In 2013, Nick stepped in to help negotiate an alternative contract for Casa Das Historias Paula Rego, the Cascais, Portugal museum dedicated to his mother’s work.
+In 2013, Nick stepped in to help negotiate an alternative contract for Casa Das Histórias Paula Rego, the Cascais, Portugal museum dedicated to his mother’s work.
 As a consequence of the 2011–14 international bailout to Portugal by the European Union and the IMF, the Portuguese government closed several foundations, including Paula Rego's, leaving the museum in limbo.
 He now remains in an administrative role, representing his mother’s interests at the museum.